eth-educators/website/incentives.md

 ---
 layout: markdown
-title: Incentives
+title: Staking Incentives
 permalink: /incentives
-subheader: "Document incentives that have been made available to stakers"
+subheader: "An overview of the various staker incentives"
 ---

-# Staking Incentives

-Stakers validating on Ethereum have a range of incentives at play including network health motivations, protocol based rewards, and extra-protocol opportunities.
-The following list documents known staker incentives and may be updated over time.

 ## Health of the Ethereum Network